 - 1. Creating a budget - 2.
-Submitting a budget - All designated personnel will log into the Alabama Adult Education System for Accountability and Performance (AAESAP). - For security reasons, there are designated roles and permissions for personnel in order to create, edit, approve, and submit the Adult Education budgets.
-Make sure all AE personnel have the correct designated roles and permissions - The User page for each employee should contain the same information as the Form 1A.
-Each employee's pay rate, benefits, funding source, etc. on the User page should be reflective of the current fiscal year.
-Once the User page is updated, each employee can be imported into the budget.
-On the employment tab, enter the appropriate percentage of each employee's time dedicated to administrative tasks number in Admin (located on bottom right) for all applicable employees (% sign is not required). - Enter each employee's work schedule on the Employment tab under User Information.
+Submitting a budget - For security purposes, there are designated roles and permissions in Alabama Adult Education System for Accountability and Performance (AAESAP) for personnel to create, edit and submit the Adult Education budgets.
+Make sure all AE personnel have the correct roles and permissions. - Be sure to create a user account for all AE employees.
+The User tab for each employee includes a separate page for the employee's general, employment and security information.
+Please make sure that each page is accurately completed to include: the correct work schedule and location, pay rate, funding source, estimated hours and benefits.
+Once the User page is created/updated, each employee can be imported into the budget.
+On the employment page, be sure to enter the appropriate percentage of each employee's time dedicated to administrative tasks number in the Admin field (located on bottom right) for all applicable employees (% sign is not required).